-Diplomatic immunity have existed since prehistoric times in foreign relations.
+Diplomatic immunity for messengers have existed since prehistoric times in foreign relations.
 The origins of diplomatic immunity can also be traced as far as back to ancient civilizations of China, India, and Egypt.

 Roughly 4000 years ago, evidence is found in the indian epics Mahabharata and Ramayana where couriers and diplomats given immunity and safe conduct from capital punishment or killing.
 Ethiopians and the Byzantines diplomatic exchange continued during the Arab–Byzantine wars.
 Ancient Greek and Roman governments have offered special status to envoys.
 The first permanent diplomatic mission (modern day embassy) was established in Italy in 1455, representing the Duke of Milan in Genoa.